← Back to Blog

 Turns out there are plenty of apps that do that.
 The problem was they all played random notes.
 Which makes sense if you're trying to test yourself, but I found it exhausting.
 Nothing recognizable, nothing I could latch onto.
 Just... noise that happened to be in a scale.

 I kept looking and eventually found Solfetta, which was a web app and the best thing I'd seen so far.
-It actually played real tunes -- children’s songs, folk songs, things with structure that were recognizable.
-But I didn’t just want to do solfege, I also wanted to have to play what I heard on a piano keyboard in any key demanded of me.
+It actually played real tunes -- children's songs, folk songs, things with structure that were recognizable.
+But I didn't just want solfege melodic dictation exercises—I wanted melodic dictation piano practice where I had to play what I heard on a keyboard in any key demanded of me.

 For a while I just lived with it.
 Lying in bed at night, thinking of tunes and singing them to myself in solfege syllables, and thinking about keys and fingering.
 Used what was available and figured that was good enough.